scheldejonas/fullStackJsFall2017/Period 1/exam-preparation/README.md

 ###### <u>Explain generally about node.js, and when it “makes sense” and npm, and how it “fits” into the node echo system.</u>

+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.

+Node is a runtime or environment.
+It is not a framework.
+People (I feel) often get this wrong because frameworks like express are ubiquitous with node.

+Node.js is for easily building fast, scalable network applications.

+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

+npm is short for Node Package Manager and is two things: first and foremost, it is an online repository for the publishing of open-source Node.js projects.
+Second, it is a command-line utility for interacting with said repository that aids in package installation, version management, and dependency management.

 ###### <u>Explain about the Event Loop in Node.js</u>

+First about the event loop in javascript: The Event Loop is a queue of callback functions.
+When an async function executes, the callback function is pushed into the queue.
+The JavaScript engine doesn't start processing the event loop until the code after an async function has executed.

+Node.js - Event Loop: Node.js is a single-threaded application, but it can support concurrency via the concept of event and callbacks.
+Every API of Node.js is asynchronous and being single-threaded, they use async function calls to maintain concurrency.
+Node uses observer pattern.

+So Node.js is an asynchronous platform.
+It doesn't wait around for things like file I/O to finish - Node.js uses callbacks.
+Just to explain: A callback is a function called at the completion of a given task; this prevents any blocking, and allows other code to be run in the meantime.

 ###### <u>Explain (some) of the purposes with the tools Babel and WebPack, using  examples from the exercises</u>

+First i'll explain what webpack is: webpack is a module bundler. webpack takes modules with dependencies and generates static assets representing those modules.

+Babel is a transpiler to transpile your ES6 code to ES5 code in either CommonJS, AMD, or UMD format.
+Then it pipes the transpiled code through a module bundler ex.
+Webpack to create one or more bundled files.

 ###### <u>Explain the purpose of “use strict” and also Linters, exemplified with ESLint</u>

+Firstly, what is it for?
+The JavaScript strict mode is a feature in ECMAScript 5.
+You can enable the strict mode by declaring this in the top of your script/function: "  'use strict'  ".
+When a JavaScript engine sees this directive, it will start to interpret the code in a special mode.

+Before we understand ESLint, let's firstly understand linters.
+It is in general computer programming, that lint is a Unix utility for flagging some suspicious and non-portable constructs (likely to be bugs) in C language source code.
+Generically, lint or a linter is any tool that flags suspicious usage in software written in any computer language.
+So also explained as code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesn't adhere to certain style guidelines.

+So what is ESLint and what is the purpose more specific with ESLint?
+ESLint is an open source JavaScript linting utility originally created by Nicholas C. Zakas in June 2013.

+(Examples here)

 # Explain features with code examples